 I recently finished my first year of school (I'm doing the 2-year MSW program at NYU) and decided that I needed a little get-away (emphasis on "little" - I don't really like traveling all that much, and can't afford much).
 So I decided on a day trip to the shore - my goal going into the day was to not think backwards or forward, just to try to be in the present.
 Of course, as I mentioned to a friend later, it was a little weird that I chose to go to a place that we used to go to al

 It's been awhile since I've written anything here - that was partly (largely) because of school and recovery.
 My recovery from GRS is going well, I've now been cleared for everything (including tennis and sex!), and I'm down to dilating twice a day (until the end of June).
 There was some granulated tissue, but that's been taken care of.
 And I've now had the delightful female experience of having my feet up in the stirrups for a medical exam!
 It doesn't make you feel at all vulnerable (sarcasm).
-I'm glad that my surgeon's staff is entirely female, I suspect that part of the process would have been a little more uncomfortable if her PA who was checking me was male.

 So my recovery seems to be going well.
 I had my follow-up with the surgeon and they removed the packing and tubes.
 That felt so much better!
 They showed me how to dilate - wasn't too bad.

 Yesterday I came home - I've never been so happy to be home!
 Recovery is easier in my own place with my own stuff.